great01-cyber/hows-whys.education/README.md

 It is repetitive
 Doesn't challenge the brain

 Rote learning "as the mechanical memorisation of information without consideration of its meaning or practical application."
 Despite it's utility in enabling short-term recall for exams, contemporary research increasingly demonstartes that rote learning is ill=situed to culovate hihger=order congntive skills.
-Studies in cognitive cognitive psychology highlight how reliance on memorisation retricts students' ability to engage in critical analysis, synt
+Studies in cognitive cognitive psychology highlight how reliance on memorisation retricts students' ability to engage in critical analysis, synthesis, and evaluation, key components of deep learning.
+"Furthemore, the existence of high-stakes, examination-driven cultures entrenches this model,as educators and students feel pressurwd to prioritise test result through memorisation rather the meaningful learning.
+The very structures intended to assess knowledge ironically perpetuate a limuted instructional focus that impedes intellcual growth"